Oil prices rise on nagging fears of fuel shortages

 Gasoline stocks are expected to have fallen by about 400,000 barrels, analysts estimated ahead of reports from the American Petroleum Institute on Tuesday and the U.S. Energy Information Administration on Wednesday.

-Additional reporting by Julia Payne and Shadia Nasralla in London; Shu Zhang and Sonali Paul; Editing by Gabriela Baczynska, David Goodman and David Gregorio
+Additional reporting by Devika Krishna Kumar, Julia Payne and Shadia Nasralla in London; Shu Zhang and Sonali Paul; Editing by Gabriela Baczynska, David Goodman and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.